Office of Counseling and Guidance

 Peer Psychosocial Support: The Buddy System

-The Office of Counseling and Guidance also seeks to capacitate different sectors of the UP Diliman community to provide psychosocial support to students in the campus.
-The Buddy System aims to connect UP students who need psychosocial support with volunteer students who will be trained in helping orient students to UP life.
-A Buddy is a volunteer undergraduate or graduate student who wishes to help other students by (1) getting them oriented to life at UP; (2) helping them access important information that is available in the campus; (3) creating opportunities for them to find and keep friends; (4) providing them a listening ear; (5) offering them basic psychosocial support, and (6) referring them to other helpers, to professionals, for concerns that are beyond their capacity to address.
+The training is given to the Core Group and/or Membership Committee members of requesting student organizations, local student councils and college-OSA volunteers who wish to help their members and other students by (1) getting them oriented to life at UP; (2) helping them access important information that is available in the campus; (3) creating opportunities for them to find and keep friends; (4) providing them a listening ear; (5) offering them basic psychosocial support, and (6) referring them to other helpers, to professionals, for concerns that are beyond their capacity to address.

 University Job Fair

-UJF fulfills the purpose of exposing students to a diverse range of jobs to suit their equally diverse fields of specialization.
-The UJF is a project of the OCG in coordination with the UP Diliman University Student Council and various student organizations.
-It aims
+UJF fulfills the purpose of exposing students to diverse range of jobs to suit their equally diverse fields of specialization.
+The UJF is a project of the OCG in coordination with student organizations – the UP Diliman University Student Council (USC), the UP Junior Philippine Institute of Accountants (JPIA) and the UP Advertising Core (AdCore) – which aims:

-4. to create opportunities for student leaders and organizations working hand in hand with OCG in helping support the graduating students’ transition from being students to becoming part of the country’s work force; and
+• To create opportunity for student leaders and organizations working hand in hand with UPD-OCG in helping support the graduating students’ transition from being students to becoming part of the country’s work force.

-5. to establish linkages and enhance working relationships in support of better employment opportunities for graduating students.
+• To establish linkages and enhance working relationships in support of better employment opportunities for graduating students

 Student Services